Copyright © 2006 Trumpet Ministries, Inc. All Rights Reserved

 In the Book of Romans, Paul outlined the pursuit of eternal life.

 Chapters Three through Five of Romans teach us that we are not forgiven and delivered from Divine wrath on the basis of the works of the Law but on the basis of the atonement made by the blood of God’s sin offering, Christ.

 Chapter Six of Romans warns us against continuing in sin after we have believed and been baptized in water.

 In Chapter Six, Paul points out that we who have received Christ have a choice.
 We can choose to serve righteousness or we can choose to serve sin.
 Those who have not received Christ have no choice.
 They are under the dominion of sin.
 We who have received Christ can, if we wish, choose to serve righteousness.

 Notice we are to serve righteousness.
 Of course, this means to serve Jesus.
 But the concept of serving righteousness needs to be emphasized because this expression brings into focus how unscriptural is the contemporary definition of Divine grace.

-Being then made free from sin, ye became the servants of righteousness.
+And having been set free from sin, you became slaves of righteousness.
 (Romans 6:18)